stephen-polgar/InfiniSimNext/README.md

   Per default InfiniSim tries to use `libpng` to create screenshots in PNG format.
   This requires `libpng` development libraries as build and runtime dependency.
   Can be disabled with cmake config setting `-DWITH_PNG=OFF`.
-- `-DENABLE_USERAPPS`: ordered list of user applications to build into InfiniTime.
-  Values must be fields from the enumeration `Pinetime::Applications::Apps` and must be separated by a comma.
-  Ex: `-DENABLE_USERAPPS="Apps::Timer, Apps::Alarm"`.
-  The default list of user applications will be selected if this variable is not set.

 ## Run Simulator